The Benefits of ISO 9001

 Consistent implementation

 It is essential to note that adopting ISO 9001 does not guarantee enterprises will gain a de facto competitive edge over their rivals.
 The key to ensuring improved financial performance and customer satisfaction is consistent implementation.
 In other words, once the standard has been implemented internally and coordinated with suppliers and customers, it must then become a major component of the company's culture and daily practices, at which point it will be a catalyst for the changes that bring about competitive advantage.
 Retaining this competitive advantage requires commitment from senior management, along with other factors such as HR development, quality control, supply chain management and customer service / support.
 Most of the sources we reviewed were in broad agreement with these points.
+For a structured approach to implementation that keeps the QMS lean and effective, see our six expert ISO 9001 recommendations.

 Internationalization

 Little doubt exists that a rigorous and consistently applied ISO 9001 Quality Management System provides opportunities for internationalization and the penetration of foreign markets.
 In short, ISO certification not only improves processes and procedures, but enhances prestige both nationally and overseas.
-Welspun Corp in India exemplifies this point: the company gained rapid, global acceptance as a viable supplier of line pipes soon adopting ISO 9001, and is now a respected leader in its class.
+Welspun Corp in India exemplifies this point: the company gained rapid, global acceptance as a viable supplier of line pipes soon after adopting ISO 9001, and is now a respected leader in its class.
 The case study below (researched by ISO) illustrates Welspun Corp's path to success.

 China is another fine example of how ISO 9001 implementation has led to internationalization.
 Many analysts link the country's rapid emergence as a dominant global force with low labor costs.
 However, as the World Bank reminds us, labor costs in Bangladesh are half those of China.
 According to the World Bank, a key difference between these two nations is China's "determined drive to adopt quality standards".
 In 2017 (the most recent year for which statistics are available), more ISO 9001 certificates were issued in China than in any other country.